Spice Route, Swartland Pinotage

 Vinification

-The bunches were fermented in 5-tonne open concrete fermenters with manual punch-down of the skins twice a day, extracting deep colour and flavour.
-The wine was pressed off and transferred to tight-grain American oak barrels with 30% new oak used to complete malolactic fermentation and maturation.
-A small portion also matured in underground clay pots.
+The grape bunches were fermented in five-tonne open concrete fermenters with twice-daily manual punch downs, vital to extracting a deep colour and flavour.
+The wine was pressed off and transferred into tight-grain American oak barrels (30% new) to complete malolactic fermentation and maturation.
+A small portion is also separated to mature in underground clay pots.
+Before bottling, the wine is blended to bring together the balance of texture from oak and clay maturation.

 Tasting Notes & Technical Details

-This Pinotage has an intense ruby red colour in the glass.
-On the nose are lifted aromas of blackcurrant and ripe cherry fruit, with subtle notes of dark spices, cedar and a trace of smoky oak.
-On the palate, there are intense dark fruit flavours complemented by bright acidity and framed by velvety tannins.
+Intense ruby red in hue.
+The nose is lifted with notes of blackcurrant, ripe cherry, and hints of dark spice, cedar, and smoky oak.
+On the palate, dark berry and stone fruit flavours are complemented by bright acidity and smooth tannins.

 Alcohol (ABV)